Wey2shop/MC_Mob_Spawn_SPIGOT/README.md

 - **4:** Not limited to Custome entities Can be used for any other command in the game.

 ## Usage
 Once the plugin is installed and loaded on your Spigot server, you can access its features in-game ny using /UW.
-Here are some examples:
+-Here are some examples:

 -`/UW 1` summon the first entity saved in the UW/entities.yml file -`/UW 2` summon the secound entity saved in the UW/entities.yml file